yuri/ngcourse/handout/11-ui-router.md

   });
 ```

-We'll also need to add a placeholder to our template:
+We'll also need to add a placeholder for ui-router in index.html:

 ```html
   <div ui-view ng-show="main.user.isAuthenticated"></div>